Vhong Navarro: Assault incident/Deniece Cornejo Case

 On January 22, 2014, Navarro was attacked and severely beaten by a group of men inside his female friend Deniece Cornejo's condominium unit at Forbeswood Heights in Bonifacio Global City, Taguig.
 His manager, Chito S. Roño, said Navarro was invited by Cornejo to visit her condominium unit, where he was tied up and blindfolded by several men, threatened and then beaten up.
 The perpetrator was identified as Cedric Lee, who was also accompanied by several other men during the time of the incident.
 Following this, it was stated that Navarro would temporarily not be appearing on It's Showtime and other television projects while he continues to recover.
+Lawyer Alma Fernandez-Mallonga served as Navarro's legal counsel, while Howard Calleja served as Cornejo's counsel.

 Navarro was accused of attempted rape, which he denied.
 In an interview with TV host Boy Abunda on Buzz ng Bayan, Navarro said he just arrived at the model's condo unit and then suddenly there were armed men that beat him up.
 On January 29, 2014, one week after the incident, Cornejo filed a rape case against Navarro, but the National Bureau of Investigation said it was unlikely that there was an attempted rape on Cornejo, based on the CCTV elevator footage, in which Cornejo was seen exiting the building only a minute after Navarro's arrival.
 Navarro maintained that it was physically impossible for rape or attempted rape to have occurred in such a short time.

 On February 19, 2014, another rape case was filed against Navarro, by a woman named Roxanne Cabañero, alleging the rape took place in 2010.
 Cabañero's case was dismissed in October 2014 due to insufficient evidence, with a statement from the Department of Justice saying Cabanero's story was "contradictory, suspicious, and of doubtful nature."

 On March 8, 2014, Navarro returned to It's Showtime.

 On April 10, 2014, DOJ dismissed the rape complaint filed by Deniece Cornejo against Navarro.
 A week later, DOJ issued a warrant of arrest against Cornejo and Lee.
 On April 26, Lee and his accomplice were captured and arrested in Oras, Eastern Samar.
 On May 5, Cornejo surrendered to Camp Crame.

 On September 16, 2014, the Taguig court set a bail for Lee, Raz and Cornejo.

 On January 25, 2015, businessman Ferdinand Guerrero was arrested by agents of the National Bureau of Investigation (NBI) inside the penthouse of Ritz condominium in Makati as one of the suspects.

 On July 21, 2022, the Court of Appeals' 14 Division reversed the DOJ's decision to dismiss Cornejo's complaint.